A Cornerstone of the Community

 Philanthropy

-Each year, the Woman’s Club of Palo Alto awards grants to nonprofit organizations in the local community.
+Each year, the Woman’s Club of Palo Alto selects 4-6 nonprofit organizations in the local community for grant awards.

 Grants Recipients